michalorman/enumerated/README.md

 ## Usage

-First you need to declare your attributes that will be enumerated:
+First you need to define your attributes that will be enumerated:

     create_table :users do |t|
         t.string :gender